Pawanshri57/delta-demo/README.md

 # delta-demo
-this is my apna college class demo
+this is my apna college class demo.